moveit/moveit.ros.org/_posts/2021-03-12-gsof-mentor.md

 GSoC is an international program in which Google awards stipends to students who complete a free and open-source software coding project during a three month period.
 Details about the program can be found [here](https://summerofcode.withgoogle.com/how-it-works/#timeline).

-As of March 9th google has announced [202 organizations](https://opensource.googleblog.com/2021/03/google-summer-of-code-2021-mentoring-orgs-announced.html ) will participate in 2021’s Summer of Code!
+As of March 10th Google has announced that [202 organizations](https://opensource.googleblog.com/2021/03/google-summer-of-code-2021-mentoring-orgs-announced.html ) will participate in 2021’s Summer of Code!

 MoveIt has been selected to be part of this honor.